 Britney Spears’s legal fight to take back control over her personal and financial affairs has put a spotlight on the issue of guardianship.

-While full guardianship may be necessary for many individuals who are incapable of managing their own affairs due to dementia or intellectual, developmental or mental health disabilities, the Spears case underlines the option of more limited alternatives.
+Full guardianship of an adult may be necessary for many individuals who are incapable of managing their own affairs.
+This may be due to dementia or intellectual, developmental or mental health disabilities.
+The Spears case underlines the option of more limited alternatives.

-Guardianship is a legal relationship between a competent adult (the “guardian”) and a person who because of incapacity is no longer able to take care of his or her own affairs (the “ward”).
-The guardian can be authorized to make legal, financial, and health care decisions for the ward.
+Guardianship is a legal relationship between a competent adult (the “guardian”) and a person who is no longer able to take care of his or her own affairs (the “ward”).
+This may be due to incapacity.
+The guardian can be authorized to make legal, financial, and healthcare decisions for the ward.

 Related Post: Conservatorship In Connecticut – Basic Guidelines

 The National Center for State Courts says that about 1.3 million adults are living under guardianships or conservatorships with some $50 billion in assets.

 The standard under which a person is deemed to require a guardian differs from state to state.
 Because guardianships of an adult are subject to state law, data on them is hard to collect and protections against abuse vary widely.

 Netflix’s popular movie, I Care a Lot, spotlighted some weaknesses in the guardianship system.
 Weaknesses that make it possible for an unscrupulous guardian to take control of an older person’s life and bleed their resources dry.